mbabynames search ✿

 Bentley Penelope

-Meaning: Bentley = "noble and strong", Penelope = "weaver".
+Meaning: Bentley = "meadow with bent grass", Penelope = "weaver".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Bentley is 2 syllables.
 Penelope at 3 adds length and rhythm.

 Bentley Genevieve